J-Sanderson/100-days-of-code/log.md

 Part of me still worries that excessive use of Node modules is cheating.
 The other part thinks they're awesome.

+I'm wondering if it'd be an interesting side project to include some generated pages for these API projects.
+It's not part of the course but I think it would be some good practice with templating.

 **Link to work:** [Image Search Abstraction Layer](https://imgsearch-jsanderson.glitch.me/)

 ### Day 93: September 14, 2017